 In addition to shower doors and walk-in shower screens, we have plenty of other shower screen options.
 Whether you’re looking for a corner shower, a shower enclosure, a frameless shower, or otherwise, you will find just what you need within our range.
 Moreover, our range comprises the most superior shower screens in Perth.
 Every screen comes with a lifetime warranty and is coated with AllClear.
 This state-of-the-art protective coating repels soap scum, grime, and limescale.

 Click here to view our extensive range to get underway with your new shower screen installation.
-I should also mention, that should you purchase one of our shower screens, you can find easy to follow installation guides at Lakes Bathrooms’ website, here.
+I should also mention that should you purchase one of our shower screens, you can find easy-to-follow installation guides on Lakes Bathrooms’ website here.

 If you’re looking for something that will keep you busy and take your mind off our current situation, how about installing a new shower screen?
 While it may initially seem like a job for a professional, after having read the instructions provided in this article, I’m sure you’ll agree with me that anyone can do it.

-Two of the most common shower screen options are shower doors and walk-in showers, which we have provided installation instructions for today.
+Two of the most common shower screen options are shower doors and walk-in showers, for which we have provided installation instructions for today.
 However, there are many other types of showers to consider, as well.
-Whether you’re installing a new shower or replacing old for you, you will find the perfect shower and configuration in our impressive shower screen range.
+Whether installing a new shower or replacing an old one, you will find the perfect shower and configuration in our impressive shower screen range.
 Best of all, you don’t even have to leave your home to purchase a new shower screen in Perth!

 We have every shower screen in stock and ready for immediate dispatch.
 Simply purchase from our online store, and we will deliver it to your door in 3-5 days.